buaabarty/CREF/README.md

 3. Set the values in the `settings.py`, such as OpenAI api_key.

 ## III) Experiments
-**C**onversational **RE**pair **F**ramework, an LLM-based conversational program repair framework.
+**C**onversational **RE**pair **F**ramework is an LLM-based conversational program repair framework.

 ### A) Sec.
 3.3 (Dataset Statistics)
 ```
 python3 tutorcode_statistic.py
 ```
-This script calcuates the statistics of TutorCode dataset, including the code length and diff hunks of incorrect codes.
+This script calculates the statistics of the TutorCode dataset, including the code length and diff hunks of incorrect codes.

 ### B) Sec.
 4.1 (RQ1: Realistic Performance of LLMs)